open-simh/.github/docs/simdocs/tx0_doc.md

 only CPU options are the presence of the extended arithmetic operator and the size of main memory.

-SET CPU TX0STD set CPU model to TX-0 "Standard."
+SET CPU TX0STD set CPU model to TX-0 “Standard.”

-SET CPU TX0EXT set CPU model to TX-0 "Extended."
+SET CPU TX0EXT set CPU model to TX-0 “Extended.”

 SET CPU NORMAL set CPU mode to Normal Mode